 MICHAEL.
-I didn't realize we had so many unresolved issues.
+I didn't realize we had problems.

 NATALIE.
-You didn't?
+You did not?

 MICHAEL.
 Why not?
-It's important.
+That was important.
+Something to think about.

 Enter Witness.
 He's well dressed and shaven.
 He carries a tray with coffee cups.
 Michael and Natalie don't notice him right away.

 WITNESS.
 It's me, no doubt.
 Or may be not.
 Hard to tell.

 MICHAEL.
 You look great.